bambamboo15/unity-group-project/README.md

 To **design a map**, [to be determined]

+For the **pixel art designer**, here are some of the 16x16 pixel art sprites that we need (make it kind of simple, similar to the ones that we have):
+- Snake body sprite
+- Snake head sprite
+- Apple sprite
+- Potential item designs
+- Tile designs (optional)

 ## Game Progress
 - **(9/24/24)** Made a grid
 - **(9/25/24)** Made a player